-The TS 34.114 contains test cases for MS/UE and also for LME, and LEE and Tablet.
-However the PhTablet devices are not yet listed as part of the RAN 5 specifications.
-Tablet already exists in TR 25.144 but not yet in TS 34.114
+The TS 34.114 contains test cases for MS/UE and also for LME, LEE and Tablet.
+However the Phablet devices are not yet listed as part of the RAN 5 specifications.

-It is needed to define section for PhTablet and Phablet devices in TS 37.114 for GSM, UTRA in order to allow test houses, operators and and LTE respectively. device manufacturers to use the document as a standard test procedure for data device such as tablet
+It is needed to define section for Phablet devices in TS 34.114 for GSM, UTRA in order to allow test houses, operators and device manufacturers to use the document as a standard test procedure for data device such as tablet

-RAN 4 group will or is introducing Tablet in TR 25.914 ,Therefore dedicated section in TS 37.114 is necessary and will help to determine requirements for Tablet and Phablet devices.

-The two category devices cannot be assembly with the existing LME and LEE nor the UE devices.
-Because they have a different form factor. i.e. Phablet support voice but is wider than 72mm ,means not testable with artificial hands.

 4 Objective

-The aim is to define test methodology and requirements for data device different thano LEE and LME such as Tablet and voice supporting device that has a wide form factor such as Phablet.
+The aim is to define test methodology and requirements for data devices different than LEE and LME such as Phablet

 5 Service Aspects

 None